Saturday, February 22, 2014

 And Anna also shares the NY Times’ “Notable Children’s Books of 2013” list.

-Finally, an interesting article on the “John Green effect” in YA publishing.
+Finally, an interesting article on the “John Green effect” in YA publishing, and an interesting Coursehero infographic on Green's Fault in Our Stars.

 Next series starts Monday,